 1. Understanding Cross-Cultural Psychology 2.
 Critical Thinking in Cross-Cultural Psychology 3.
 Methodology of Cross-Cultural Research 4.
 Cognition: Sensation, Perception, and States of Consciousness 5.
 Intelligence 6.
 Emotion 7.
 Motivation and Behavior 8.
 Human Development and Socialization 9.
 Psychological Disorders 10.
 Social Perception, Social Cognition, and Social Interaction 11.
 Personality and the Self 12.
 Applied Cross-Cultural Psychology: Some Highlights

-Dr. Eric Shiraev teaches at George Mason University.
-He is an author, a co-author, and co-editor of more than twenty books and numerous publications in the fields of cross-cultural studies and political psychology.
+Dr. Eric B. Shiraev teaches at George Mason University.
+He is an author, a coauthor, and coeditor of more than 20 books and numerous publications in the fields of cross-cultural studies and political psychology.
 Besides his teaching and scholarly work, Dr. Shiraev writes policy briefs and opinion essays for government agencies, NGOs, and the media.

 "Given the increasingly multicultural nature of modern societies, this insightful and mature excursion into the dynamics of cross-cultural psychology could not come at a more propitious time.
 This is important reading and highly recommended." – Jim Sidanius, Harvard University